 Chips and dip, wings, cheese and crackers, pizza and nachos are usually in the top 5 most popular snacks served during the big game.
 However, they tend to be packed with unhealthy fats, preservatives, processed sugars and other inflammatory ingredients.
 So, to keep the taste buds flowing and the junk consumption down, do a couple of easy switcheroos to keep the same yummy snack but with healthier ingredients.

 - Chips and dip –Switch out a dairy based sour cream and onion or ranch dip with fresh salsa or fresh guacamole.
-I love to make homemade guacamole because it’s super simple and always tastes more flavorful than pre-made (in my opinion).
+I love to make homemade guacamole because it’s super simple and always tastes more flavorful than pre-made (in my humble opinion – see below for the guacamole recipe I love to use).
 That being said, I do enjoy this brand because of the simple, whole food ingredients.
+In addition, these Siete and Primal Kitchen queso dips are out.of.this.world!
+They are creamy, taste great mixed with a little salsa or by themselves, and will not have you missing the processed yellow stuff at all.

 - Cheese and crackers –Switch to a hard, grass-fed cheese like cheddar, parmesan or swiss.
 Grass-fed cheese has a higher level of omega-3s and a fatty acid called CLA, and is also a better source of certain fat-soluble vitamins.
 You can also switch your crackers to a brand with simpler ingredients that are also gluten free.
 We enjoy this brand and also this brand in our house.